chanan/AkkaGuice/README.md

 Final Note
 ----------

 ActorRefs are registered in Guice as an instance.
 This means that when using the injection syntax, you will be getting the same ActorRef every time.
 If you need to get a new ActorRef such as when using the Actor Per Request pattern use the On Demand syntax.
-To see the difference in behaviour run the sample application browse to http://localhost:9000 (the default play screen will show) and refresh the page.
+To see the difference in behaviour run the sample application browse to http://localhost:9000 (this page will be displayed) and refresh the page.
 In the console log you will see output similar to this:

 ```
 [info] application - Hello from actor: Actor[akka://application/user/$d#310401062]